BushLauncher/Launcher/README.md

 - [x] :busts_in_silhouette: Have multiple accounts ?

-  BushLancher supports multiple minecraft accounts with a switch system
+  BushLauncher supports multiple minecraft accounts with a switch system

+- [x] ❎ Offline mode
+- [x] 📂 File Manager (manage, install and diagnose your minecraft versions)

 [^0]: This projet is still under developpement so some features may not be available

 ## Built With

-BushLauncher use the power of [Electron](https://www.electronjs.org) and [React](https://legacy.reactjs.org/) to give you the best performances in any cases
+BushLauncher uses the power of [Electron](https://www.electronjs.org) and [React](https://legacy.reactjs.org/) to give you the best performances in any cases

 ## Getting Started

-Download last version of BushLauncher, login, and hit the play button !
+Download the last version of BushLauncher, login, and hit the play button !

 ## Contributing